-The Company's agreements generally require it to indemnify the customer against claims that its software infringes third party patent, copyright, trademark or other proprietary rights.
+The Company's software licensing agreements generally require it to indemnify the customer against claims that its software infringes third party patent, copyright, trademark or other proprietary rights.
 Such indemnification obligations are generally limited and consistent with industry standards, including the Company's right to replace an infringing product.

-As of September 30, 2003, the Company has not experienced any material losses related to these indemnification obligations and no material claims with respect thereto were outstanding.
+As of March 31, 2004, the Company has not experienced any material losses related to these indemnification obligations and no material claims with respect thereto were outstanding.
 The Company does not expect significant claims related to these indemnification obligations, and consequently has not established any related reserves.
-The Company implemented the provisions of Interpretation No. 45 on January 1, 2003 as required with no effect on its financial position, results of operations or cash flows.